Published Nov 8, 2023

 We all know what reduction firing is, right?
 Or do we?
 The science of what happens in a reduction kiln and the resulting color palette might not be exactly what you think it is.

-When I read Ryan Coppage’s article on reduction firing in the March 2016 issue of Ceramics Monthly, I realized that I didn’t have the definition exactly right.
+When I read Ryan Coppage’s article on reduction firing in the Ceramics Monthly archive, I realized that I didn’t have the definition exactly right.
 So I thought I would share an excerpt from the article in this post.
-After all, really understanding what’s happening in the kiln can only lead to better results! - Jennifer Poellot Harnetty, editor.
+After all, really understanding what’s happening in the kiln can only lead to better results! - Jennifer Poellot Harnetty, editor

 The Reduction Firing Process